datacarpentry/openrefine-socialsci/setup.md

 >
 > Note: this is a Java program that runs on your machine (not in the cloud).
 > It runs inside your browser, but no web connection is needed for this lesson.
+>
-> You do not need administrative rights on the computer to *install* OpenRefine.
+> > You do not need administrative rights on the computer to *install* OpenRefine.
+> > However, if anti-malware software blocks OpenRefine when you try to start it,
-> However, you may need administrative rights to allow OpenRefine to *run* if
+> > you may need administrative rights to allow OpenRefine to *run*.
-> anti-malware software blocks the application.
-OpenRefine is safe to run.
+> > OpenRefine is safe to run.
+> {: .callout}
 >
 {: .prereq}